Advances in anesthesia wins FameLab School Final

 - Oliver K – ‘Energy’

-The finalists were then judged by Faisal Jina, our linked STEM Mentor who works in the area of Artificial Intelligence, Mr. S. Pritchard, our Deputy Head and Adrian Thomas our Chair of Governors.
+The finalists were then judged by Faisal Jina, our linked STEM Mentor who works in the area of Artificial Intelligence, Mr. S. Pritchard, our Deputy Head and Mr. Thomas our Chair of Governors.
 It was an incredibly tough final with fantastic talks and the judges found it extremely difficult to select just one winner!
 However, they finally agreed to send Isabelle to represent Kingshill at the Gloucestershire School final.
 Isabelle used her own personal experience of anaesthetics to research the topic and her talk explored how they have developed over time.
 With the use of simple atomic models, she brought the topic to life and everyone agreed she was a worthy winner.

 Mrs. S. Pearson, Head of Science